Jennifer Yu (chess player): Playing style

 Despite having a few tournament victories to her name, Jennifer also has disappointing tournament results.
 Three months after her historical performance in the U.S. Women's Chess Championship, she was invited as a wildcard to the U.S. Junior Championship, where she was seeded second to last in a 10-player field as the only female competitor.
 Finishing last with losses in all but one game, a draw against 4th place GM Andrew Tang, Jennifer shared areas for improvement in her post-tournament interview, "My openings have been a problem for years and years…Also, I need to fix my time management."

 In a later interview, Jennifer elaborated, "I'd like to mention that I've always been an incredibly inconsistent player.
 If my worst tournaments and my best ones were put side by side and compared, it wouldn't look like I was the same player."
 As an example to further her point, she shared, "My situation in the hunt for the IM title also makes perfect sense because I have all three of my norms but have yet to cross the 2400 threshold.
 To me, this means that I am capable of performing at IM-level strength in my best tournaments, making it possible to achieve the norms, but that I'm definitely a long road away from consistently playing at that level."
 Her inconsistency and fighting spirit were again on full display in her tumultuous tournament victory in the 2022 U.S. Women's Chess Championship, where she finished tied for first on 9/13 with 8 wins, 3 losses, and 2 draws before three more decisive games in the tiebreaks crowned Jennifer Yu champion over Irina Krush.
 "I like to create messes," said Jennifer, who trusted her ability to navigate unclear positions and tactical vision.
 Jennifer always tries to have decisive games and her universal style makes her comfortable steering the game to where her opponents may wish to avoid, but she prefers tactical middlegames that offer more winning chances to drier positions.

 Personal life

-Yu graduated from Stone Bridge High School in Ashburn, Virginia and is currently attending Harvard University and is projected to graduate in 2025.
+Yu graduated from Stone Bridge High School in Ashburn, Virginia and from Harvard University in 2025.